edrewitz/firewxpy/Documentation/NWS_CONUS.md

 #### Dry And Windy Class

-The `nws_dry_and_windy_forecast` class hosts 2 functions that plot the NWS Forecasts for Dry and Windy as well as Dry and Gusty conditons.
+The `nws_dry_and_windy_forecast_conus` class hosts 2 functions that plot the NWS Forecasts for Dry and Windy as well as Dry and Gusty conditons for CONUS.

 1) [Dry And Windy Forecast](#dry-and-windy-forecast)